 Ideal for: businesses who are starting their net-zero journey, or who want to assess their baseline level of circularity.

-These guides introduce the idea of a circular economy – a model that helps businesses make the most of their resources, reducing waste, and finding new ways of working that are as good for both business as they are for the planet.
-It can help you take simple actions that have a big impact on your bottom line, reducing energy costs, making your resources go further, and saving you money.
+These guides outline 6 key methods to help businesses make the most of their resources, reducing waste, and finding new ways of working that are as good for both business as they are for the planet.
+Use the accompanying checklist to help you take simple actions that have a big impact on your bottom line, reducing energy costs, making your resources go further, and saving you money.

 - A simple guide to the circular economy, and how it benefits your business